 Icahn School of Medicine at Mount Sinai, New York

-The porphyrias are a group of rare, inherited disorders caused by problems with one of eight enzymes necessary for the production of heme, an important component of hemoglobin and other proteins.
-The porphyrias are classified as either acute hepatic or cutaneous; the former are characterized by acute attacks of severe abdominal pain accompanied by nausea, vomiting and other symptoms, whereas the latter have various symptoms, including blistering or burning in response to sun exposure.
-The rarity of these diseases has limited understanding of how they naturally progress and what other factors influence them.
-The Porphyrias Consortium brings together porphyria experts at six academic institutions, the American Porphyria Foundation and biopharmaceutical companies interested in improving diagnosis or developing new treatments for these diverse diseases.
-The consortium aims to continue studying the causes, characteristics and genetics of the porphyrias; improve methods of diagnosis; develop and test new treatments; and train the next generation of porphyria clinicians and researchers.
+The porphyrias are a group of rare, inherited disorders, each caused by a deficiency with one of eight enzymes necessary to produce heme, an important component of hemoglobin and other proteins.
+The porphyrias are classified as either acute hepatic (liver) or cutaneous (skin); the former is characterized generally by acute attacks of severe abdominal pain accompanied by nausea, vomiting and other symptoms, whereas the latter mainly includes blistering or burning in response to sun exposure.
+The rarity of these diseases has limited understanding of how they naturally progress and what other factors influence symptoms.
+The Porphyrias Consortium (PC) brings together experts at six main academic institutions, seven satellite sites, the American Porphyria Foundation, and biopharmaceutical companies interested in improving diagnosis and treatment for these diseases.
+The PC aims to continue studying the characteristics and genetics of the porphyrias; promote development of new biomarkers to track the progression of these diseases; develop and test new treatments; and train the next generation of porphyria clinicians and researchers.

 Urea cycle disorders (UCDs) are rare but devastating genetic conditions.
-A decade ago, the Urea Cycle Disorders Consortium (UCDC) became one of the first members of the RDCRN.
-Since then, UCDC has flourished into an international network of 14 academic centers in the United States, Canada and Europe that provide state-of-the-art care and conduct cutting-edge clinical research.
+Fifteen years ago, the Urea Cycle Disorders Consortium (UCDC) became one of the first members of the RDCRN.
+Since then, UCDC has flourished into an international network of 16 academic centers in the United States, Canada and Europe that provide state-of-the-art care and conduct cutting-edge clinical research.
 During the next five years, the consortium will focus research on three major studies as well as pilot studies on innovative diagnostics and therapies.
-The three major protocols include a long-term natural history study of patients with UCDs that has been active since 2006; a project combining neuroimaging and neuropsychology to learn more about how UCDs affect brain function; and a clinical trial of an innovative treatment to correct an underlying problem for patients with UCDs.
+The three major protocols include a long-term natural history study of patients with UCDs that has been active since 2006; a project investigating sub-clinical seizures in neonates with hyperammonemia and its impact on the development of epilepsy, neurodevelopment and affect brain function and biochemistry; and an MRI study of liver fibrosis as a complication of UCDs.
 The consortium also continues to train the next generation of rare diseases researchers, provide education on UCDs to health care professionals and the public in partnership with the National Urea Cycle Disorders Foundation, and work with the pharmaceutical/biotechnology industry to develop and test novel medications and treatments to help improve the lives of those affected by UCDs.